MagnusThor/XSockets.Windows.Service/README.md

 The example configuration is defined to answer on the following url;

-ws://127.0.0.1:9090/Generic
+ws://127.0.0.1:4503

-As we included the XSockets.Extensibility.Handlers plugin you will be able to use the "Generic" Controller.
-Just remove that assebly from the references to disable that functionallity.
+As we included the XSockets.Extensibility.Handlers plugin you will be able to use the "Generic" Controller (Just remove that assembly from the references to disable that functionallity.)

 ================================================